Centrifugal compressor: Dimensional analysis

-To weigh the advantages between centrifugal compressors it is important to compare 8 parameters classic to turbomachinery.
-Specifically, pressure rise (p), flow (Q), angular speed (N), power (P), density (ρ), diameter (D), viscosity (μ) and elasticity (e).
+To weigh the advantages between centrifugal compressors, it is important to compare 8 parameters classic to turbomachinery: pressure rise (p), flow (Q), angular speed (N), power (P), density (ρ), diameter (D), viscosity (μ), and elasticity (e).
 This creates a practical problem when trying to experimentally determine the effect of any one parameter.
 This is because it is nearly impossible to change one of these parameters independently.

-The method of procedure known as the Buckingham π theorem can help solve this problem by generating 5 dimensionless forms of these parameters.
-These Pi parameters provide the foundation for "similitude" and the "affinity-laws" in turbomachinery.
+The Buckingham π theorem can help solve this problem by generating 5 dimensionless forms of these parameters.
+These parameters provide the foundation for "similitude" and the "affinity laws" in turbomachinery.
 They provide for the creation of additional relationships (being dimensionless) found valuable in the characterization of performance.

-For the example below Head will be substituted for pressure and sonic velocity will be substituted for elasticity.
+For the example below, head will be substituted for pressure, and sonic velocity will be substituted for elasticity.

 Buckingham Π theorem

 The three independent dimensions used in this procedure for turbomachinery are: